top of page

 A website is a collection of interconnected web pages under a single domain name, typically produced by an individual, group or organization.
 Think of it as a virtual headquarters where visitors can learn about your company, explore your products or services and engage with content that reflects your brand's ethos.

-The broader purpose of creating a website for a business can't be overstated.
+The broader purpose of understanding how to create a website for a business can't be overstated.
 It's the central hub for your marketing efforts, offering potential customers everything they need to know about your business in one place.
 A well-designed website builds credibility and authority in your industry, serving as a platform for establishing trust with your audience.

 Key features of a website